Azure-Samples/cognitive-services-speech-sdk/samples/python/voice-live-agent/README.md

 ```

 If you want to redeploy to a different region, delete the `.azure` directory before running `azd up` again.
 In a more advanced scenario, you could selectively edit files within the `.azure` directory to change the region.

+## Local execution

+Once the environment has been deployed with `azd up` you can also run the application locally.

+Please follow the instructions in [the instructions in `service`](./service/README.md)

+## Contributing

+This project welcomes contributions and suggestions.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.

+## License

+This project is licensed under the MIT License.
+See [LICENSE.md](LICENSE.md) for details.